DPuddinu/portfolio/src/content/blog/hello.md

 Through countless hours of learning from blogs and expert videos, I established myself as the frontend technical authority in my office.
 <br>
-My practical approach to learning - building side projects to test new concepts - proved invaluable (perhaps it's time to take the next step with a monorepo?) and i saved a lot of time.
+My practical approach to learning - building side projects to test new concepts - proved invaluable (perhaps it's time to take the next step with a monorepo?) and saved me a lot of time because i was able to recycle components i already used, custom Hooks and more.

 ### Leadership & Teaching